bhavukjain1/covin_vaccine_tracker/README.md

 India's Co-Win vaccine slot tracker bot for telegram using bash.
 This will list down all the available vaccine slots till the next two weeks for people aged 18+.

+Also, these scripts must run on Indian IP addresses as Co-win API is country restricted.
+If your VPS isn't Indian location based, either change the server location to India or create a proxy.
+The easiest way to create a proxy is by using AWS Lambda and API Gateway.

 # Usage

 1. Install [jq](https://stedolan.github.io/jq/download/) to your machine.